nf-core/stableexpression/docs/usage.md

 ```

 > [!TIP]
 > It is often a good practice to run the pipeline with the `-resume` flag.
-See the [caching and resuming Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html) for more information.
+See the [Nextflow documentation on caching and resuming](https://www.nextflow.io/docs/latest/cache-and-resume.html) for more information.

 > [!NOTE]
 > See [here](#profiles) for more information about profiles.